 The Board of Directors of Sonova Holding AG is responsible for the overall direction of the company, except in matters reserved by law to the General Shareholders' Meeting.
 The Board of Directors decides on all matters that have not been reserved for or conferred upon another governing body of the company by law, by the Articles of Association, or by the company's Organizational Regulations.
-The division of responsibility between the Board of Directors and the Management Board is set out in detail in the company's Organizational Regulations (available at www.sonova.com/en/investors/organizational-regulations).
+The division of responsibility between the Board of Directors and the Management Board is set out in detail in the company's Organizational Regulations (available here).